zsq0216/latune/README.md

 * `.json` files in `pareto_fronts/{your-hardware}` defining Pareto‑optimal configurations.
 * `.json` files in `hv_progress/{your-hardware}` recording hypervolume progress.

+Note: When there are no historical tuning results, knowledge transfer is ineffective and the system regresses to the cold-start state.
 ---

 ### Step 4: Select and Apply the Best Runtime Configuration